missing & murdered indigenous persons

 Anchorage Police Department’s MMIP Action Plan

 APD is focused on action, maintaining ongoing commitments, and has established future goals for MMIP.
 Read highlights of the APD Public Action Plan & Accountability Roadmap for our Immediate Action Initiatives, Ongoing Commitment, and Future Goals.
+The MMIP Public Action Plan was compiled and written by Chief Sean Case, with support from staff.

 -